rhyannonjoy/pawfinder-service/docs/api-reference/patch-pets-by-id.md

 ## Partially update a pet profile

 This operation updates specific fields of an existing pet record without affecting other data.
-Use this endpoint when shelter staff need to edit details without replacing the entire pet profile, such as changing a pet's `status` to mark them as `adopted`.
+Use this operation to change adoption `status` as pets move through the intake process, add new medical information like recent vaccinations, or update individual details without sending the complete pet profile.

 ### PUT vs PATCH